Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 - And, most important for the mid-handicapper, greater forgiveness

-The right irons can bump you up a few notches, and do a great deal to improve your game, but you need to know what you’re buying, and what to look for.
+The right irons can bump you up a few notches, and do a great deal to improve your golf, but you need to know what you’re buying, and what to look for.

 Seeing Through the Jargon